As opposed to Federalists, people that feared a strong central government,

 Hamilton and Jay, to the series of federalist propaganda compiled in

-The Federalist.
 Later in his political career, he moved away from the

 federalist political party and became a strong supporter of the Jeffersonian